tkamsker/llama-index-vector-search-javascript/README.md

 npm install
 ```

-Second, generate the embeddings of the documents in the `./data` directory (if this folder exists - otherwise, skip this step):
+Next, generate the embeddings of the documents in the `./data` directory (if this folder exists - otherwise, skip this step):

 ```
 npm run generate